jikk/classes-utd/cs63320f19/docs/assignment01.md

         Program received signal SIGSEGV, Segmentation fault.
         0x41414141 in ?? ()

+The following diagram illustrates the state of stack.

  <p><img alt="stack layout 1" src="https://i.imgur.com/T6x4QNn.jpg" width="75%"/></p>

+Which portion of string in input should be changed to `0x80485be`?

 ### Control EIP ###